 Lancing College and the Prep schools fully recognise their responsibilities for safeguarding and child protection and that every child has the right to protection from abuse and exploitation.
 We maintain an environment where children feel secure, are encouraged to talk, and are listened to.
 We ensure children know that there are adults in the school whom they can approach if they are worried.
 We have included opportunities in the PSHE curriculum for children to develop the skills they need to recognise and stay safe from abuse.

-The School Designated Safeguarding Person (DSP) is the first point of contact for any member of the school staff who has a concern about the safety and well-being of a pupil.
-The DSP at Lancing College Prep School at Hove is Dr Carole Cooper.
+The School Designated Safeguarding Lead (DSL) is the first point of contact for any member of the school staff who has a concern about the safety and well-being of a pupil.
+The DSL at Lancing Prep Hove is Mr Daniel Clifton.
+The Deputy DSL is Mrs Lianne Morrison.

-E-safety is an important part of keeping children safe at Lancing Prep Hove.
+Online Safety is an important part of keeping children safe at Lancing Prep Hove.
 We have extensive security measures in place in school, which are monitored both internally and externally, to help safeguard pupils from potential dangers or unsuitable material.
-E-safety is taught to all pupils explaining and demonstrating how to stay safe and behave appropriately online.
+Online Safety is taught to all pupils explaining and demonstrating how to stay safe and behave appropriately online.

-We work with parents to ensure the E-safety message is consistent.
+We work with parents to ensure the Online Safety message is consistent.
 It is important that parents speak to their children about how they can keep safe and behave appropriately online.